 Setting Description Enable ThinManager User Services Uses Permissions and the membership of an Access Group to grant or deny access to applications, Terminals, or locations.
-See Permission-deployed Applications in ThinManager on page 329 for details.
+See Permission-deployed Applications in ThinManager on page 323 for details.
 Enable Location Services Allows the Terminal to be assigned a Location and use the location features.
-Location Services on page 420 .
+Location Services on page 413 .
 Enable MultiMonitor Allows you to configure the Terminal to use two to five monitors depending on the hardware capability.
-MultiMonitor on page 609.
-Enable MultiStation An advanced MultiMonitor feature, where a MultiMonitor thin client can support several users by adding multiple keyboards and mice.
-It is turned on by selecting the selecting the Enable MultiStation checkbox on the Terminal Mode Selection page of the Terminal Configuration Wizard.
-See Select Hotkey Dialog Box on page 244.
+MultiMonitor on page 599 .
+Enable MultiSession An advanced MultiMonitor function that allows multiple users to share a single MultiMonitor Terminal.
+It is not active unless MultiMonitor is activated.
+See Select Hotkey Dialog Box on page 239.